 Areas requiring revegetation will be identified through monitoring undertaken through the Subsidence Management Plan.
 A revegetation plan will be developed for each impacted area, including the location of each area to be revegetated and the proportion of each species to be seeded/planted in any given area.
-The latter aspect is to be based on the species richness, woody stem count and groundcover density of comparable analogue site/s; the baseline data for which will be collected from the analogue sites prior to RA6 and RA9 requiring revegetation per the rehabilitation milestone schedule (2039 and 2054 respectively).

-Milestone criteria (RM10 and RM14) have been developed to assess the rehabilitation of native vegetation areas impacted by subsidence to a state comparable with analogue sites of the same regional ecosystem.
-The milestone criteria were developed with reference to the BioCondition Assessment Framework (Eyre et al. 2015), specifically measuring species richness, canopy cover, groundcover and weed cover.
-Analogue sites will be monitored at least every five years to collect data with which to compare vegetation and erosion performance of rehabilitated areas.
+The latter aspect is to be based on the species richness, woody stem count and groundcover density of comparable analogue site/s for the relevant pre-disturbance RE; the baseline data for which will be collected from the analogue sites prior to RA6 and RA9 requiring revegetation per the rehabilitation milestone schedule (2039 and 2054 respectively).
+Milestone criteria (RM10 and RM14) have been developed to assess the rehabilitation of native vegetation areas impacted by subsidence to a state comparable with analogue sites of the same predisturbance regional ecosystem.
+The milestone criteria were developed based on the assessment methodologies described in the BioCondition Assessment Framework (Eyre et al. 2015), specifically measuring species richness, canopy cover, groundcover and weed cover.
+Vegetation and erosion performance of rehabilitated areas will be compared to monitoring data collected from representative analogue sites.
+Analogue site monitoring will be performed at least every five years.
+Rehabilitation monitoring methodologies are described in Section 3.7.2 and Appendix E.